apollographql/apollo/docs/source/tutorial/resolvers.md

 ## Run test queries

-Apollo Server includes an IDE called **GraphQL Playground** that allows you to explore your schema and run test queries on it:
+Let's run a test query on our server!
+Return to GraphQL Playground by running `npm start` and visiting `http://localhost:4000/` in your browser:

 <img class="screenshot" src="../images/playground.png" alt="GraphQL Playground"></img>

-Go ahead and start your server by running `npm start` and visit `http://localhost:4000/` in your browser to open GraphQL Playground.

-Let's run a test query on our server!
-Paste the query below into the left text area of  GraphQL Playground:
+Paste the following query into the left text field of GraphQL Playground:

 ```graphql
 # We'll cover more about the structure of a query later in the tutorial.